HasithaCG/EE7204_assignments/README.md

 # EE7204_assignments
-Repository containing files related to the EE7204 computer vision and image processing assignment 1
+Repository containing files related to the EE7204 computer vision and image processing assignment 1 and 2